blxckOxymoron/Paintball/README.md

   - `minimumPlayers`: minimum players to start automatically
   - `colorRadius`: radius of the color
   - `arenaWorldName`: name of the base world to copy for an arena
+  - `playerHealth`: the number of hits a player can take until he dies
 - `theme`:
   - `default`:   default text color
   - `highlight`: highlight text color